- What is Mine Exploration?

 - Cornwall?
 Mines?
 What’s that about?

 Where have you been?!
-With the famous Poldark gaining ever more popularity, the very real story Cornwall and its metal mines played in the industrial revolution remains largely untold.
-The best way to experience this for yourself is hands-on exploration with us, or learning from our expert mine guides through a guided walk.
+With the famous Poldark tales bringing to the world of Cornwall and its mines through fiction, the very real story Cornwall and its metal mines played in the industrial revolution remains largely untold.
+Cornwall's long history of mining is of huge historical signifcance, and is integral to the ladnscape of Cornwall, and the charater of its people.
+The best way to experience this for yourself is hands-on exploration with us, learning from our expert mine guides as you venture through the underground workings.

 - Where does it happen?